BERTs of a feather do not generalize together: Large variability in generalization across models with similar test set performance: Background

 \subsection{Linguistic analysis of BERT}

-Many recent papers have sought a deeper understanding of BERT, whether to assess its encoding of sentence structure \citep{lin2019open, hewitt2019structural, chrupala2019correlating, jawahar2019bert, tenney2018what}; its representational structure more generally \citep{abnar2019blackbox}; its handling of specific linguistic phenomena such as subject-verb agreement \citep{goldberg2019assessing}, negative polarity items \citep{warstadt2019investigating}, function words \citep{kim2019probing}, or a variety of psycholinguistic phenomena \citep{ettinger2019bert}; or its internal workings \citep{coenen2019visualizing,tenney2019bert,clark2019does}.
-The novel contribution of this work is the focus on variability across a large number of fine-tuning runs; previous works have generally used models without fine-tuning or have used only a small number of fine-tuning runs (usually only one fine-tuning run, or at most five fine-tuning runs).
+Many recent papers have sought a deeper understanding of BERT, whether to assess its encoding of sentence structure \citep{lin2019open, hewitt2019structural, chrupala2019correlating, jawahar2019bert, tenney2018what}; its representational structure more generally \citep{abnar2019blackbox}; its handling of specific linguistic phenomena such as subject-verb agreement \citep{goldberg2019assessing}, negative polarity items \citep{warstadt2019investigating}, function words \citep{kim2019probing}, or a variety of psycholinguistic phenomena \citep{ettinger2019bert}; its internal workings \citep{coenen2019visualizing,tenney2019bert,clark2019does}; or its inductive biases \citep{warstadt2020can}.
+The novel contribution of this work is the focus on variability across a large number of fine-tuning runs; previous works have generally used models without fine-tuning or have used only a small number of fine-tuning runs (usually only one fine-tuning run, or at most ten fine-tuning runs).